-Several factors will influence how long it takes to move a household.
+Several factors influence how long it takes to move a household.
 Are you renting or buying?
 Do you need to end a lease or sell your current home?
 How much stuff do you own?
 Some states can close real estate deals faster than others.
 Some moving companies are more efficient than others.
 Despite the variance, there are some general timelines to consider if you are about to move into a new house or apartment.

 Buying & Selling Timetables